 It would be 400-plus stories, novels, and articles later that the first Mason novel, The Case of the Velvet Claws, would be published in 1933 and launch Gardner’s enduring character.

 The story, and the crusading attorney, were a smash.
-At this point, Gardner gave up his law practice, which was already a very small part of his work, to focus entirely on his writing.
-In 1935 he would separate from his wife of more than 20 years (with whom he had a daughter), admitting that he wasn’t cut out for family life.
-For the next 35 years Gardner would work non-stop at his fiction factory until he passed away in 1970.
+At this point, Gardner gave up his law practice, already a very small part of his work.
+He wanted to focus entirely on his writing.
+In 1935 he separated from his wife of more than 20 years (with whom he had a daughter).
+He admitted he wasn’t cut out for family life.
+For the next 35 years Gardner worked nonstop at his fiction factory until he passed away in 1970.

 Though the critics were frequently harsh in their analysis of his work, Gardner said it never bothered him.
-He wrote to make himself money, he said, and to provide a diversion for the world-weary readers who bought his books.
+He wrote to make himself money, he said, and to provide a diversion for his world-weary readers.
 If he could help them take their minds off their troubles enough to let them drift off to a good night’s sleep, he had done his job well.